Santuario di Santa Maria della Pieve

 - E_UNESCO_HERITAGE

-The oldest findings in the area where the sanctuary stands date back to the Roman republican era, when after 148 BC the Via Postumia was built, an important communication route connecting Genoa to the Adriatic.
-Here, a temple dedicated to Mercury most likely stood, and its traces are still visible at the sanctuary: one can indeed notice a dedication to Mercury embedded in the facade of the church.
+The oldest findings in the area where the sanctuary is located date back to the Roman Republican period, when after 148 BC the Via Postumia was built, an important road that connected Genoa to the Adriatic.
+Here, a temple dedicated to Mercury likely stood, the remains of which are still visible at the sanctuary: a dedication to Mercury can indeed be seen embedded in the facade of the church.

-The exterior of the church presents a very simple structure.
-It is a low building, almost gabled, lacking decorative or liturgical elements.
-The Romanesque bell tower was renovated and rebuilt at the end of the 19th century.
+The exterior of the church presents a very simple structure, in Romanesque style.
+It is a low building, almost like a hut, devoid of decorative or liturgical elements except for the metal cross placed at the top.
+The Romanesque bell tower was renewed and reconstructed at the end of the 19th century.

-Among the frescoes discovered and still in good condition, one can recognize representations of: the Crucifixion of Christ, Christ of Lucca, and the Virgin enthroned with child, the mystical wedding of St. Catherine, St. James alongside another saint (likely St. Benedict of Nursia or St. Anthony the Abbot), a Saint bishop, St. Zeno.
+Among the frescoes discovered and still in good condition, one can recognize representations of: the Crucifixion of Christ, Christ of Lucca and the Virgin on a throne with child, the mystical marriage of Saint Catherine, Saint James accompanied by another saint (probably Saint Benedict of Norcia or Saint Anthony the Abbot), a bishop saint, S. Zeno.

-The main altar is the result of several modifications and restorations carried out during the 18th century, a period in which the statue of the Madonna with Jesus in her lap was placed.
+The main altar is the result of some modifications and restorations carried out during the 1700s, a period when the statue of the Madonna with Jesus in her lap was placed.
 The statue is framed by the painting of the Annunciation.
-The community is very devoted to the Madonna and to this image, particularly since miraculous powers were attributed to her after 1836, when she was prayed to in order to end the cholera epidemic.
+The community is very devoted to the Madonna and to this image, in particular since miraculous powers were attributed to her after 1836 when she was prayed to end the cholera epidemic.

 Recommended time of year